gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 - For many NLP applications involving Transformer models, you can simply take a pretrained model from the Hugging Face Hub and fine-tune it directly on your data for the task at hand.
 Provided that the corpus used for pretraining is not too different from the corpus used for fine-tuning, transfer learning will usually produce good results.

-- However, there are a few cases where you’ll want to first fine-tune the language models on your data, before training a task-specific head.
+- However, there are a few cases where you will want to first fine-tune the language models on your data, before training a task-specific head.
 For example, if your dataset contains legal contracts or scientific articles, a vanilla Transformer model like BERT will typically treat the domain-specific words in your corpus as rare tokens, and the resulting performance may be less than satisfactory.
 By fine-tuning the language model on in-domain data you can boost the performance.
 This process of fine-tuning a pretrained language model on in-domain data is usually called domain adaptation.

 ### What is prompting?